Lisa Molomot

 Introduction (2-3 lines)

-Lisa is a Peabody Award-winning filmmaker and Fulbright scholar who produces and directs social justice documentaries across North America.
+Lisa is a Peabody Award winning filmmaker and Fulbright scholar who produces and directs social justice documentaries across North America.
 Many of her recent films (Soledad, Missing in Brooks County, Safe Haven and The Cleaners) focus on immigration and immigrant communities.
-She is currently working on a documentary about an archaeology project in Tucson, where she has been living for the past 10 years.
+She is a recent recipient of the Yale Poynter Fellowship in journalism and is working on a documentary about an archaeology project in Tucson, where she has been living for the past 10 years.

 Lisa Molomot is an award-winning filmmaker who produces and directs social justice documentaries across North America.
 Many of her recent works, Missing in Brooks County, The Cleaners, Safe Haven and Soledad, focus on immigration and immigrant communities.
 She has also produced films about public education.
 Her hugely popular film School's Out has been an integral part of the worldwide movement to provide outdoor education for young children, and her recent short film Teaching in Arizona is an inside look at the teaching crisis in that state.